rbergenl/planty-native/DEVELOPER.md

 - import Expo from 'expo'; Expo.Google.logInAsync(options);

 ## Bluetooth
+- adb reverse tcp:8081 tcp:8081 (to connect app to JS development server)
+- adb shell input keyevent KEYCODE_MENU (to reload)
+- react-native log-android (to view console.logs in the native app)

 ### Troubleshooting
 - when loading firebase while using react-native, you might get the error "undefined self.fetch".
 This problem is in the fetch module, and can be solved by opening the from the Dev menu on the device the Remote JS debugger